-All of her mysteries that take place in Venice are wonderful
+All of her mysteries that take place in Venice are wonderful.

 Tracy read from this book of connected stories last spring at Bennington.